Philips Hue Calla Pedestal light: Review

 Hue Calla Box Contents

 At 25cm/1 foot in height, the Calla presents quite a solid appearance without being too intrusive.
 The height is enough to provide good light throw above smaller plants and variations in ground height.
-Notably, in addition to the wrap around diffuser that throws light horizontally, the top also also has a diffuser allowing some upwards light to provide a nice ambient glow on any nearby walls or plants.
+Notably, in addition to the wrap around diffuser that throws light horizontally, the top also has a diffuser allowing some upwards light to provide a nice ambient glow on any nearby walls or plants.

 The durable cable can be run above ground, or buried without issue, and feeds into the base of the unit through one of three notches around the bottom edge.
 Due to the metal casing, the internal Zigbee radio antenna is positioned behind a small black plastic panel on one side to allow the radio signal to get through.
 Ideally you would point that side towards the house, or other Hue lights to allow good signal.
 The three notches are provided to allow that to happen without constricting your cable placement.

-Like other Hue lights, the Calla uses that Zigbee signal to provide highly responsive control, and built in mesh networking.
-This means they only work with a Hue Bridge, but it also makes them particularly useful for outdoor situations which could easily be a stretch for your WiFi signal.
+Like other Hue lights, the Calla uses that Zigbee signal to provide highly responsive control and built in mesh networking.
+This means they only work with a Hue Bridge, but it also makes them particularly useful for outdoor situations which could easily be a stretch for your Wi-Fi signal.
 Running a string of Calla lights allows them to run away from the house and bounce the signal between each other to keep in contact.

 Installation and Setup